build-your-own-bar/front-end-react/README.md

 ### Unsolved Problems / Major Hurdles

 > The biggest hurdle we faced was getting the Comment section of each drink to work the way we wanted it to.
 We had some strange interactions with our backend and spent the most time debugging this.
 We did end up fixing it though!

+> Trying to get angular to work with django and python.
+Didn't understand the documenations when it came down to fetching data, passing down data and user authorizations.

 ### Contributors